Murderville

-Murderville is an American comedic murder-mystery streaming television series with improvised elements developed by Krister Johnson for Netflix.
+Murderville is an American comedic murder-mystery television series with improvised elements developed by Krister Johnson for Netflix.
 The series is based on the BBC Three television series Murder in Successville.
 Murderville premiered on February 3, 2022 with the release of all six episodes of the first season.

 In the original British series, many of the town's residents (including all the murder suspects) are well-known celebrities, played by impersonators.
 By contrast, in Murderville, the suspects are simply fictional characters.

 A Christmas special premiered on December 15, 2022.

-Plot
+Premise

 In the town of Murderville, Terry Seattle is a senior detective of the Murderville Police Department and the ex-husband of Rhonda Jenkins-Seattle who works as the chief of police.
-In each episode, a guest star plays the role of a rookie detective that Rhonda assigns to Terry.
-However, the guest is not given a script beforehand and must improvise their way through the episode as they try to solve who the true killer is.
-While two of the suspects are interviewed by Terry and the guest, the other one is usually interviewed by the guest in disguise as Terry feeds the question through an earpiece.
+In each episode, a guest star plays the role of a rookie detective that Rhonda assigns to Terry on a murder investigation.
+However, the guest is not given a script beforehand and must improvise through the police procedural while attempting to solve the crime.

-Once all three suspects are in the same room, Rhonda shows up with some police officers as the guest must make their guess on who committed the crime from their clue observations.
-Rhonda will let the guest know if they are 100% correct or 100% incorrect.